The Chuck Norris Experiment

 The Chuck Norris Experiment also known as CNE is a Swedish hard rock band formed in 2004 with punk rock influences and is based in Gothenburg.
 The name is not a tribute to the actor Chuck Norris, but rather to the American blues guitarist Charles "Chuck" Norris.
-The debut album was the self-titled Chuck Norris Experiment in 2005 on the Italian record label Scarey Records and the Finnish label Bad Attitude Records, and in the USA by Devil Doll Records with adding of two bonus tracks.
+The debut album was the self-titled Chuck Norris Experiment in 2005 on the Italian record label Scarey Records and the Finnish label Bad Attitude Records, and in the US by Devil Doll Records with adding of two bonus tracks.
 The band has released 8 studio albums and in 2012, a split album with Nick Oliveri.